 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
 This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.

-Please specify any particular information you feel necessary here or refer to any additional information held in school that outlines this.
-It may be helpful to note that DSLs can work outside of these hours when matters of support or a child protection matter arises. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary (add in how e.g. email, phone and underline in bold). - When the DSL is absent, please contact school's Deputy DSL(s) (Provide the name(s) and contact details, underline in bold or refer to the working pattern/hours noted in the table at the top of the policy) You may also want to refer to any posters or information that is visible throughout the school/office/website). - If the school's DSL and deputies are not available or cannot be reached, provide name and contact details of any contingency cover e.g. for example, during out-of-hours/out-of-term activities). - Please enter here your arrangements for school holiday periods.
-KCSiE does not state that DSLs should be available as normal through school holiday periods and leaves this open for school settings to determine.
-You may wish to describe here your cover arrangements by the HT/DSL team for checking in periodically to ensure that any safeguarding requests or queries are responded to as soon as possible i.e s.17/47/MARAC/Court requests - you may have a set time or rota in existence for this within your setting or you may choose to simply state periodically.
+- In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary by emailing admin@aycliffedrive.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSL(s) as named in the above policy. - If the school's DSL and deputies are not available or cannot be reached, please contact the school admin by emailing admin@aycliffedrive.herts.sch.uk (a member of the safeguarding team has constant access to this email inbox). - During school holidays please contact the school admin by emailing admin@aycliffedrive.herts.sch.uk (a member of the safeguarding team has constant access to this email inbox).